GoLangsam/kanren/internal/µ/bind/doc.md

 type Ings struct {
 	// Has unexported fields.
 }
-    Ings represents bindings (or "substitutions"): any logic variable may be bound to some symbolic expression representing its current value.
+    Ings represents bindings (or "substitutions" or ""): any logic variable may be bound to some symbolic expression representing its current value.

     Use as `bind.Ings` (pun intended).